 This is a list of real-life people who claim to have been taken by aliens.
 All of the individuals report having had encounters of the fourth kind, from lights in the sky to terrifying memories of experimentation on a strange alien craft.
 From the 1960s through the 21st century, people - ranging from celebrities to police officers to Air Force sergeants - have not only reported sightings of extraterrestrial beings but also reported being snatched up by them and taken aboard hovering UFOs.

 These stories are some of ufologist's favorites because many of the abductees overlap in their shared stories.
 There have been years of questioning for some; others have been sought out by strangers for decades, whilst others have remained stoic in their stories and refused any profits offered for sharing their experiences.
 Many have even been subjected to polygraph examinations in order to verify their story.
 What did the polygraphs show?
 Do aliens exist?

 Speaking of tests and examinations, it wasn't just public officials who tested these people, it was often the aliens themselves.
-Family members and shipyard co-workers claim to have received medical evaluations, and often been given insertions and implants, from aliens once they got them into their spacecraft.
-Read about these human beings who met other worldly beings and lived to tell the (tall?) tale.
+Family members and shipyard co-workers claim to have received medical evaluations as well as insertions and implants from aliens once they got them into their spacecraft.
+Read about these human beings who allegedly met otherworldly beings and lived to tell the tale.
 Who knows, it might just change the way you think of the bright lights in the sky.

-In 1975, so his story goes, Arizona logger Travis Walton went missing for five days because he had been abducted by a UFO.
-This is one of the most well-known alien abduction stories in history.
-It even led to a book (he wrote it) and a $15 million dollar movie in 1993 called Fire in the Sky.
+In 1975, so his story goes, Arizona logger Travis Walton went missing for five days because he had been taken by a UFO.
+This is one of the most well-known alien captivity stories in history.
+It even led to a book (which Walton wrote) and a $15 million dollar movie in 1993 called Fire in the Sky.